 Will uses this catchy riff to teach you how to mute open strings and fretted notes, and how to add some rhythmic depth to your playing.

-Here's another catch, classic sounding riff from Will.
+Here's another catchy, classic sounding riff from Will.
 This one will get you up and running with your alternate picking.
 A must have picking technique moving forward!

 Remember the chromatic scale we learned earlier in this series?
 Well, Will steps it up a notch by adding a cool funky riff to help you earn your chromatic diploma!